 We may change this Policy from time to time so please check this page occasionally to ensure that you’re happy with any changes.
-By using our website, you’re agreeing to be bound by this Policy.Any questions regarding this Policy and our privacy practices should be sent by email to [email protected] or by writing to Protect Our Winters UK, 13/3 Clarendon Crescent, Edinburgh, EH4 1PU.
+Any questions regarding this Policy and our privacy practices should be sent by e-mail using our Contact Us page or by writing to Protect Our Winters UK, 13/3 Clarendon Crescent, Edinburgh, EH4 1PU.

 POW UK is a registered charity (no. SC047595).
 The registered address is 13/3 Clarendon Crescent, Edinburgh, EH4 1PU.
-POW UK is part of the wider network of Protect Our Winters International, a group of charities world wide to co-ordinate climate change activism on national and international levels.
+POW UK is part of the wider network of Protect Our Winters International, a group of charities worldwide to co-ordinate climate change activism on national and international levels.

-- We may use your information to:
+We may use your personal information to process the following:

 We review our retention periods for personal information on a regular basis.
 We are legally required to hold some types of information to fulfil our statutory obligations (for example the collection of Gift Aid).
 We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with us.
 We will contact you every three years to obtain continued consent to receive communications from us.

-We will not sell or rent your information to third parties.
+We will not sell or rent your information to third parties without your consent.

-We will not share your information with third parties for marketing purposes.
+We will not share your information with third parties for marketing purposes without your consent.

-Third Party Service Providers working on our behalf: We may pass your information to our third party service providers, agents subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf (for example to process donations and send you mailings).
+Third Party Service Providers working on our behalf: We may pass your information to our third party service providers, agents subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf (for example to process donations, provide training or POW Pledge services, and send you mailings).
 However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
 Please be reassured that we will not release your information to third parties beyond the POW UK Network for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.

 When you give us personal information, we take steps to ensure that it’s treated securely.
-Any sensitive information (such as credit or debit card details) is encrypted and protected with 128 Bit encryption on SSL.
+Any sensitive information (such as credit or debit card details) is encrypted and protected with 128 Bit (or higher) encryption on SSL.
 When you are on a secure page, a lock icon will appear in the URL bar on browsers such as Safari and Google Chrome.
-Non-sensitive details (your email address etc.) may be transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
+Non-sensitive details (your e-mail address etc.) may be transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information and attempt to force SSL on all of our pages, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
-Once we receive your information, we make our best effort to ensure its security on our systems.
+Once we receive your information, we make our best effort to ensure its security on our system

 We may analyse your personal information to create a profile of your interests and preferences so that we can contact you with information relevant to you.
 We may make use of additional information about you when it is available from external sources to help us do this effectively.
 We may also use your personal information to detect and reduce fraud and credit risk.